julianje/Bunny/README.md

 # About

 Bunny is a python package that does simulation-based power analyses.
-The ability to do meta-analyses and to pre-register designs is being implemented.
+Meta-analyses pre-registrations coming soon.

 # Installation